 The information required was obtained using a questionnaire, which was applied during interviews with 45 technicians of the production units from March to May 2008.
 This information was complemented with ten interviews with owners or managers.
 In addition, from May to August of the same year, two researchers of INIFAP (National Institute for Research in Forestry, Agriculture and Fishing) and one from the Universidad Autónoma de Zacatecas (UAZ) were interviewed, as well as five functionaries of state government institutions related to programs of protected agriculture.
-The criteria used in the selection of the production units for the study were the following: a) size, $\geq 2,500 \text{ m}^2$, b) production of vegetables, excluding production of seedlings and flowers, and c) willingness of the people to answer questions.
+The criteria used in the selection of the production units for the study were a) size, $\geq 2,500 \text{ m}^2$ ; b) production of vegetables, excluding production of seedlings and flowers; and c) willingness of the people to answer questions.

 With the information obtained from the interviews, competitiveness indexes were obtained by capital and at each economic level studied.
 Furthermore, a SWOT analysis for the development of systemic competitiveness was conducted.
-The interviewees evaluated themselves by responding to groups of statements referring to the indicators related to the formation of the different competitive capitals.
-The interviewees responded by expressing their agreement with the statements on a scale of 3 to 0: 3=totally agree, 2=partially agree, 1=disagree, and 0=does not exist.
+The interviewees evaluated themselves by answering groups of questions referring to the indicators related to the formation of the different capitals.
+The scale used to answer the questions was the following: totally agree = 3, partially agree = 2, disagree = 1, and does not exist = 0.
 The information was processed for each of the indicators, capitals and economic levels analyzed, calculating the maximum number of points per level.
-A similar scale was used by Giuliani, Pietrobelli and Rabellotti (2005), who also determined the indexes in a like manner, to explore how small-and medium-sized Latin American enterprises (SMEs) may participate in global markets in a way that provides for sustainable growth.
-They analyzed the degree of collective efficiency and levels of upgrading the clusters in Latin America.
 The index by level represents the relationship between the points of the level studied with respect to the highest possible number of points.
 To enable us to make comparisons, the maximum number of points was considered to be 10.
-Thus, an average response of 3 would be equivalent to 10.
 Finally, the systemic competitiveness index of the protected tomato production industry in Zacatecas was obtained by averaging the indexes of the capitals considered.